Tasneemalabsi/intro_to_web_labs/lab7.md

+# HTML DOM

+## Objective: To understand how to handle pure DOM and render document objects using JavaScript

+## We want to create a website for gathering information about the animals that are available for adoption

+## Task:

 ## Open your code for the previous lab then:

 1. - Go to your code regarding to the Animal constructor function you've built